hasanmacit/ENABLE_ADDITIONAL_EQUIPMENT_PAGE/README.md

 TR

 Official servere gelen envanter güncellemesini sizinle paylaşmaya çalıştım.
 Anlatım biraz karışık gelebilir.
 Dün geceden beri uğraştığım için atladığım yerler de olabilir.
-Aldığınız hataları yorumlarda belirtmeyi unutmayınız.
+Aldığınız hataları yorumlarda belirtmeyi unutmayınız. Üstteki butonlar işlevsizdir.

 EN

 I tried to share the inventory update from the official server with you.
 The explanation might sound a little confusing.
 There may be some places I missed because I've been struggling since last night.
 Do not forget to indicate the errors you receive in the comments.
+The buttons above are useless.

 uiequipmentdialog.py Şu sistemlere uyarlıdır